mk-fg/layered-yaml-attrdict-config/README.rst

 There are generally MUCH more advanced and well-maintained modules for similar purpose, please see "Links" section below for a list with *some* of these.

-See also "Simplier code snippets" part below for another alternative.
+See also "Simplier code snippets" part below for another good alternative.

+**Deprecated:** don't think anything should be using this by now, so only here for reference and maybe easier conversion of some really old code.

 |